Please join us in july of 2026 for a live auction. July 24th, 2026 5:30pm

 • Market Goats may be either wethers or does

-• Goats must be owned by the 4-H/FFA member by May 1
+• Goats must be owned by the 4-H/FFA member by either of the large animal pre-fair weigh-in dates, which are typically the Wednesday and Saturday closest to May 1.

-• All goats must be weighed and tagged on the first Saturday in May at the Hood River County Fairgrounds, 8am-9:30am, to be eligible for sale.
+• All goats must be weighed and tagged on either the Wednesday (5pm-6pm) or Saturday (8am-9am) closest to May 1 at the Hood River County Fairgrounds to be eligible for sale. (see pre-fair weigh-in policy)

 • Castration of Goats must be initiated before Initial Weigh-in and they must be fully castrated and healed prior to Final Weigh-In

-• At Final Weigh in, goats must weigh at least 60 lbs., maximum 106 lbs. and be graded a red ribbon or better by the judge to qualify for sale.
+• At Final Weigh in for the 2026 fair, goats must weigh at least 60 lbs., maximum 110 lbs. and be graded a red ribbon or better by the judge to qualify for sale.
+At Final Weigh in for the 2027 fair, goats must weigh at least 70 lbs., maximum 110 lbs.

 • All goats exhibited must have an official ID tag through the USDA Scrapie Eradication Program.

-• Goats must still have their kid teeth and must be born on or after November 1st of the prior year.
+• Goats must still have their kid teeth and must be under one year (12 months) of age at the fair.

 • Generally market goats should be dehorned.
 However, If horns are a breed characteristic, dehorning is not required.
 The requirement is that animals be SAFE and manageable with a lead.
 If animals show any sign of being unsafe because of their horns, exhibitors may be asked to cap or tip horns or remove the animal from exhibition.
 All necessary measures to ensure safety for the goat and handler must be taken including pen modifications so head do not get stuck.